JasonPremo/stats-tools/README.md

 2) Multiple test groups are desired
 3) A practically significant effect size is known

 Given a population size, number of test groups, desired effect size, desired test power, and known variance(s), the calculator determines how large of a test group size is optimal.
 Note that if adding individuals to the test group is just as costly as control, then this calculator has no real purpose -- balanced groups is ideal in that case.

+Access the calculator here: https://jasonpremo.github.io/stats-tools/sample-size-calculator.html

 * optimal_sample_size.ipynb: The original, python function version of the calculator above.